 Great American Ball Park Food Options, Tip #3) Taste of Belgium Waffles.
 Taste of Belgium is a chain of shops known for serving among the most popular Belgian waffles in the region; in 2014 they became the Official Waffle of the Reds.
 Here you can get plain, chocolate or strawberry and cream waffles with Ohio maple syrup; or you can get a chicken and waffle dish and/or frites (fries) if that grabs.

 Taste of Belgium now has red velvet waffles topped with whipped cream and red sprinkles.
 Nice romantic thing if you’re bringing a date.
 Incidentally, there’s a Taste of Belgium on Freedom Way between the ballpark and Paul Brown Stadium; you can try it cheaper there.
-Or in the Findlay Market if you’re visiting and using this tip.
+Or in the Findlay Market if you’re visiting and using this tip about the Connector.
 Wherever, just try them…they’re amazing.

 So now you know a few choices that you have for grub while enjoying your Reds baseball…don’t go hungry when you can have a Philly cheesesteak.

 Don’t pay ballpark prices for Reds gear and souvenirs!